-Traffic accidents are a major concern for Arkansas residents
+Traffic Accidents are a Major Concern for Arkansas Residents

-The National Highway Traffic Safety Administration has reported that motor vehicle accidents are the leading cause of death in the United States for individuals between the ages of 8 and 34.
+The National Highway Traffic Safety Administration (NHTSA) has reported that motor vehicle accidents are the leading cause of death in the United States for individuals between the ages of 8 and 34.
 Regrettably, a fatal car accident takes place every 12 to 15 minutes in America.
-One thing that even very experienced drivers overlook is the fact that anyone can be a victim of a car accident and they are not always caused by the negligence of other drivers.
-Many accidents are the result of roadway hazards.
-If you happen to be one of the unfortunate Bella Vista citizens who is injured in an accident, our Fort Smith car accident attorney is ready to help you.
+Sadly, car accidents remain one of the leading causes of death in the United States.

 Fort Smith Major Roadways